 - Visualize Workflow: Represent all tasks and their status on a Kanban board to provide a clear visual overview of the work in progress.

-- Limit Work in Progress (WIP): Set WIP limits for each stage to prevent overloading the team and improve flow efficiency.
+- Limit Work in Progress (WIP): Set WIP limits for each stage to prevent team overload and improve flow efficiency.

 - Manage Flow: Strive to achieve a smooth flow of tasks from start to finish, avoiding bottlenecks and delays.

-- Make Process Policies Explicit: Clearly define the rules and policies governing the workflow and communicate them to the team.
+- Make Process Policies Explicit: Clearly define and communicate the workflow’s rules and policies to the team.

 - Improve Collaboratively: Encourage continuous improvement by regularly analyzing the workflow and identifying areas for optimization.